New Kangaroos skipper suspended after drink-driving charge | AFP - This kiji is

 However, Test selector Laurie Daley earlier said Inglis's position as skipper was untenable and called for him to step down.

+Daley, himself a former Test captain, said Meninga had previously taken a hard line on player misbehaviour and could not let a drink driving offence slide.

-"I don't think you can have the Australian captain going DUI (driving under the influence)," Daley told commercial radio.
+"I don't think you can have the Australian captain going DUI (driving under the influence)," he told commercial radio.

 "I'm pretty sure Greg and Mal will come to the decision that he needs to step down as captain of his country.
 He's let himself down.
 He's let the game down and he'll pay a massive price for that."